 There are three (3) stages of admissions for international students:

-Complete these seven steps to apply for admission to Spring Arbor University:
+Complete these four steps to apply for admission to Spring Arbor University:

 - Online Application

 - Take an English Language Proficiency Test